dimitri-nicolo/calico/master/getting-started/kubernetes/installation/helm/index.md

 ## Step 1: Craft your values.yaml for {{ site.prodname }} Core

 Before we install, we must build a helm values file to configure {{ site.prodname }} Core for your environment.
+We weill refer to this values file as `my-values.yaml` at the time of installation.

+For the purposes of this install guide, we will cover options which must be set in order to achieve a functioning cluster.
+For a full reference of all available options, inspect the helm chart:

+    helm inspect tigera-secure-ee-core.tgz

 ### Configure your Datastore Connection